Skip to content

 Do you need a heavy-duty bag?

-If you’re disposing of food scraps, green waste and/or organic matter, then choose an Ecopack Compostable Bin Liner so the whole lot can be composted instead of unnecessarily clogging up landfill.
+If you’re disposing of food scraps, green waste and/or organic matter, then choose an Ecopack Compostable Bin Liner.
+That way the whole lot can be composted instead of clogging up landfill.

 Get value for your money: